 Why do mortgage rates for self-employed individuals often seem higher than those offered to traditionally employed borrowers?

-• Income Verification: Greater emphasis on tax returns and bank statements.
+- Income Verification: Greater emphasis on SA302s and bank statements.

-• Mortgage Products: Specialized products may have different rates.
+- Mortgage Products: Specialised products may have different rates.

-Choosing the best mortgage involves understanding these factors to navigate the self-employed mortgage guide effectively.
+Choosing the best mortgage involves understanding these factors to navigate the self-employed mortgage landscape effectively.

 How Mortgage Brokers Can Help Secure the Best Deal

-Maneuvering the mortgage landscape as a self-employed individual often requires expert guidance to secure the most favorable terms.
+Navigating the mortgage landscape as a self-employed individual often requires expert guidance to secure the most favourable terms.

-Mortgage brokers play a vital role in this situation, utilizing their expertise and extensive networks to find the best mortgage deals for those considered self-employed.
+Mortgage brokers play a vital role in this situation, utilising their expertise and extensive networks to find the best mortgage deals for those considered self-employed.

 To obtain a mortgage, self-employed applicants must meet specific mortgage requirements, which include proving income stability and business viability.